KathrynBrusewitz/notes/info445-midterm.md

 Synchronous
 - Communications are serial
 - In database terms, transactions wait for commit confirmation
+- Care about data loss

 Asynchronous
 - Communications are parallel
 - Transactions do not wait for commit confirmation
+- Speed is more important than accuracy

 __5. Describe 5 different SQL commands that are considered ‘control of flow’ language.__